secureyourself7/python-keylogger/README.md

 ### Notes
 Cyrillic layout is implemented, meaning support for these languages: Russian, Russian - Moldava, Azeri, Belarusian, Kazakh, Kyrgyz, Mongolian, Tajik, Tatar, Serbian, Ukrainian, Uzbek.

-Please note, this repo is for educational purposes only.
-No contributors, major or minor, are responsible for any actions done by this program.
+Please note that this repo is for educational purposes only.
+No contributors, major or minor, are responsible for any actions made by the software.

 Don't really understand licenses or tl;dr?
 Check out the [MIT license summary](https://tldrlegal.com/license/mit-license).